The house price affordability crisis

 The result of the general election is the best opportunity to remedy the ongoing house price crisis.
 It is all about affordability, affordability, affordability for those buying or renting housing to live in, as it forms a major part of the cost of living crisis.

 Of course a significant amount of new housing needs to be built to compensate for the growing population but doing that is not going to reduce house prices by much and maybe not by anything at all.
-The reason for this is explained in our online post headed “The notion that we can build our way out of The Housing Affordability Crisis is utter nonsense
+The reason for this is explained in our online post headed “The notion that we can build our way out of The Housing Affordability Crisis is ill-conceived, inappropriate and remains untested.

 The following explains the precise reasons why the present house price crisis is manifestly not as a result of the insufficient numbers of new houses being constructed – contrary to widespread belief!
 Also without additional community infrastructure, substantial new housing will simply worsen the infrastructure shortfall.